 To enable encryption on a column family, you can either use HBase Shell or the Java API.
 After enabling encryption, trigger a major compaction.
-When the major compaction completes, the HFiles will be encrypted.
+When the major compaction completes, the compacted new HFiles will be encrypted.
+However, depending on the compaction settings, it is possible that not all the HFiles will be rewritten during a major compaction and there still might remain some old unencrypted HFiles.
+Also please note, that the snapshots are immutable.
+So the snapshots taken before you enabled the encryption will still contain the unencrypted HFiles.